SurfLocal/SurfLocal/README.md

 #### Helm Deployments

 Once the infrastructure for Kubernetes and PostgreSQL is set up, applications and workflows are managed and deployed to the cluster using Helm.
 Helm simplifies the deployment process by providing a consistent, repeatable way to manage Kubernetes applications.

-It is used to control Argo workflows for orchestrating and automating tasks, Grafana and Prometheus for monitoring and visualization, and MinIO for S3-compatible log storage.
-Additionally, Helm manages the deployment of the frontend application in the development environment.
+**Current Deployments:**
+- **Argo Workflows**: Orchestrates scheduled data scraping jobs (hourly swell and wind data collection)
+- **MinIO**: S3-compatible object storage for workflow logs and artifacts (100Gi SSD storage)
+- **Prometheus**: Metrics collection and monitoring for all cluster nodes and PostgreSQL database

+All Helm charts follow standardized conventions documented in `helm/STANDARDS.md`, ensuring consistent structure, proper templating, and maintainability.
+See the [Helm README](helm/README.md) for detailed deployment instructions.

 ### Install Dependencies